We invite all new students to apply to live in University managed accommodation when they accept an offer of a place.

 Don't forget to bring face coverings for when you need to wear them in public indoor spaces.

 You’ll need to bring bedding, including a duvet, pillow, covers and mattress protectors.
 International students will receive a free bedding pack upon arrival.
 Most halls have a standard single bed, but for students in university managed houses, the bed sizes may be different so it may be worth purchasing bedding when you arrive.

 There is an on campus shop, which stocks grocery items as well as a wide range of useful supplies, so don’t worry if you forget something.

 There are several coin-operated launderettes on the campus equipped with washers and dryers.
 You can download the Laundry View App to monitor your washing (Android and iPhone) (Select ‘City Campus’ as your university, and then you will be able to select the various launderettes from the drop-down menu.)

-If you are living in University managed accommodation, you will then be able to collect your keys and settle in.
 If you are living on campus, you will want to know how to connect your laptop, PC or other device to the University network.
 You can find out how on the connecting to WiFi page.